albertito/libfiu/doc/guide.rst

 you can test how your code behaves under that condition, which was otherwise hard to trigger.

-As you can see, libfiu's API has to "sides": a core API and a control API.
-The core API is used inside the code wanting to perform fault injection on.
+As you can see, libfiu's API has two "sides": a core API and a control API.
+The core API is used inside the code to be fault injected.
 The control API is used inside the testing code, in order to control the injection of failures.

 In the example above, *fiu_return_on()* is a part of the core API, and *fiu_enable()* is a part of the control API.